SDK Reference

 If a key is present:

-• its prefix identifies the record family
+• its prefix identifies the key family

 • the stored secret hash must match

-• expired keys are rejected
+• expired or revoked keys are rejected

-• route kind restrictions are enforced
+• key kind restrictions are enforced

 • route scope restrictions are enforced